Everything You Need to Know About Sustainable Fashion

 However, it is not just the use of finite materials and wasteful manufacturing practices that depletes the planet’s resources and creates pollution.

-Fashion consumption and garment maintenance play equally important roles in achieving sustainable fashion – more about that below, in the ‘Conscious Fashion’ section.
+Fashion consumption and garment maintenance play equally essential roles in achieving sustainable fashion – more about that below, in the ‘Conscious Fashion’ section.

 5. Upcycled Fashion